ctottinger/Fourth-and-Forever/readme.md

 | 1          | Against rival.
 If none, one will be selected randomly            | 1           |
 | -          | -                                                                | 14          |

 Divisional, conference, and OOC games will be distributed as evenly as they can be.
-The last regular season matchup will most likely be divisional games.
+The last regular season matchup will most likely *not* be a divisional game, because NFL teams are more likely to bench starting players that week.

-    Anytime something is to be "random" the Commissioner will use an online tool to draw random teams.
 ___

 ## Playoffs